Melo21/melo21/README.md

 Hello, I'm Mel.
-Data Analyst/Product Analyst with expertise in data analysis and reporting, query optimization, and database design.
+I am a dedicated Analyst with a demonstrated history of leveraging data to drive business success.
+Proficient in data analysis, A/B testing, and adeptly implementing processes to enable rapid scale and sustainable growth.
+Notably, I created and implemented an A/B dashboard to enhance product release quality by 34%, resulting in improved customer loyalty and retention.
+I have expertise in data analysis, reporting, query optimization, and database design.

 <br>
 - Querying data using SQL.
 - Generate reports and perform ad-hoc data analysis using SQL.